Proof of a conjecture on graph polytope: Hypergraph Polytope

 \section{Hypergraph Polytope}

-A \emph{hypergraph} $H$ denoted by $H=(V,E^*=(e_i)_{i\in I})$ on a finite set $V$ is a family $(e_i)_{i\in I}$, ($I$ is a finite set of indexes) of subset of $V$ called \emph{hyperedges}.
-A hyperedge $e\in E^*$ such that $|e|=1$ is a \emph{loop}.
-If the family of hyperedges is a set, i.e., if $i\neq j \Longleftrightarrow e_i \neq e_j$, we say that $H$ is \emph{without repeated hyperedge}.
-A \emph{simple hypergraph} is a hypergraph such that $e_i\subseteq e_j \Longrightarrow i=j$.
-A simple hypergraph has no repeated hyperedge.
-A hypergraph is \emph{connected} if for any pair of vertices, there is a path that connects these vertices.
-A \emph{$s$-uniform hypergraph} is the hypergraph in which each hyperedge contains $s$ vertices.
-For a detailed introduction to hypergraphs, please refer to \cite{Bretto}.
+A \emph{hypergraph} $H = (V, E^* = (e_i)_{i \in I})$ consists of a finite vertex set $V$ and a family of subsets $E^* = (e_i)_{i \in I}$ of $V$ called \emph{hyperedges}, where $I$ is a finite index set.
+A hyperedge $e \in E^*$ with $|e| = 1$ is a \emph{loop}.
+The hypergraph $H$ is \emph{without repeated hyperedges} if $i \neq j$ implies $e_i \neq e_j$.
+It is \emph{simple} if $e_i \subseteq e_j$ implies $i = j$; this condition implies no repeated hyperedges.
+The hypergraph is \emph{connected} if any two distinct vertices are connected by a path, and \emph{$s$-uniform} if every hyperedge contains exactly $s$ vertices.
+For a comprehensive introduction, see \cite{Bretto}.